Disclaimer: Partnerships & affiliate links help us create better content. Learn how.

-Whatever the case, there are a number of reasons why using a VPN for cryptocurrency makes sense in 2021.
-Privacy is typically the main aim.
-Ultimately you want to protect your identity from anyone and everyone who would potentially be interested in your investments.
+There are a number of reasons why using a secure VPN for cryptocurrency makes sense.
+Privacy is typically the main aim but, ultimately, you want to protect your identity from anyone who would potentially be interested in your investments.

-In addition to the best VPNs for crypto trading, we’ve also considered whether they accept cryptocurrency as a method of payment.
+In addition to the best VPNs for crypto trading, our experts also considered server networks, speed, ability to bypass geo-restrictions, and if cryptocurrency is accepted as a method of payment.
+Below we narrowed it down to the top VPNs for cryptocurrency in 2023.

 Top 5 VPNs for Cryptocurrency